alchemy-fr/Phraseanet-Docs/en/User/Guide/PhraseanetMenu.rst

 Sessions tab
 ************

-It lists the user's sessions and gives information on the connections and access dates, IP addresses and web browsers used.
+It lists the user's sessions and gives information on connections and access dates, IP addresses and used web browsers.

 .. image:: ../../images/ListeSessions.jpg
     :align: center